Luckipro/Luckipro/README.md

-- Hey, I'm me...
-Yeah
+Just a fellow science and game lover (kind of).
-- 🌌 I love Astronomy and Science in general
+- I love Math, and Science in general.
-- 🥖 I'm french
-- ⛏ My favorite game in all my life is Minecraft
-- And...
-That's all.
+- I love pedagogy and teaching (I plan to be a teacher one day).
+- I like playing certain video games.

 <!---
 Luckipro/Luckipro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.